-Sudkate Chaiyo, 1 Abdulhadee Yakoh, 1 Wanwisa Deenin, ^{1,2} Pawanrat Srithong, 3 Orawon Chailapakul3
+Sudkate Chaiyo\,1 Abdulhadee Yakoh,1 Wanwisa Deenin,1,2 Pawanrat Srithong,3 Orawon Chailapakul3

-1 Institute of Biotechnology and Genetic Engineering, Chulalongkorn University, Bangkok, 10330, Thailand 2 Program in Biotechnology, Faculty of Science, Chulalongkorn University, Bangkok, 10330, Thailand 3 Electrochemistry and Optical Spectroscopy Center of Excellence (EOSCE), Department of Chemistry, Faculty of Science, Chulalongkorn University, Bangkok, 10330, Thailand e-mail: sudkate.c@chula.ac.th
+Institute of Biotechnology and Genetic Engineering, Chulalongkorn University, Bangkok, 10330, Thailand Program in Biotechnology, Faculty of Science, Chulalongkorn University, Bangkok, 10330, Thailand Electrochemistry and Optical Spectroscopy Center of Excellence (EOSCE), Department of Chemistry, Faculty of Science, Chulalongkorn University, Bangkok, 10330, Thailand \e-mail: sudkate.c@chula.ac.th

 Nowadays, the world has been facing the pandemic of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection.
 As human-to-human transmission rapidly increased, this coronavirus disease 2019 (COVID-19) has spread globally and poses a threat to public health.
 Early and accurate diagnostics is undoubtedly needed for the containment of COVID-19 as it can facilitate the control of infection sources, thus limiting the spread of this viral contagious.
 Conventionally, the RT-PCR-based test for viral RNA detection is considered the gold-standard method for diagnosing COVID-19.
 However, the RT-PCR method might not be promptly available or affordable in many countries, as it is generally tested in a centralized laboratory/hospital by skilled personnel.
 To complement the detection of viral RNA, various immunosensing platforms have been developed for both antibody and antigen of SARS-CoV-2 detection.
-Two different techniques, colorimetric and electrochemical detection, were implemented with the sensing platforms and utilized for on-field testing.
+Two different techniques, colorimetric and electrochemical detection, were implemented with the sensing platforms and utilized for different sensing purposes.
+Both detectors can be simply miniaturized with the proposed sensors and enabled for on-field testing.
 In addition, the effectiveness of each sensor was demonstrated with the real-world samples (human sera for antibody testing and swab samples for antigen testing), in which the results were in good accordance with the traditional methods.
 These platforms can open the way to conceptually new biosensors for immunosensing applications, which are amenable to point-of-care applications and sensitive diagnostics.